salesforce/CompEdit/README.md

 For training the perturber model, we use the data from the paper [Overcoming the Lack of Parallel Data in Sentence Compression](https://aclanthology.org/D13-1155.pdf) found [here](https://github.com/google-research-datasets/sentence-compression).

 We provide the script `./preprocess_perturber.py` for processing this data in a format suitable for model training.
-Examples are filtered such that the compressed sentence is at least 75\% of the length of the uncompressed sentence.
+Examples are filtered so the compressed sentence length is at least 75\% that of the uncompressed sentence.
 We provide the script `./train.sh` for model training, which makes use of the following files: [train.py](https://github.com/salesforce/query-focused-sum/blob/master/multiencoder/train.py) and [select_checkpoints.py](https://github.com/salesforce/query-focused-sum/blob/master/multiencoder/select_checkpoints.py).
-Our trained perturber checkpoint is found [here](TBD).
+Our trained perturber checkpoint can be found [here](https://storage.cloud.google.com/sfr-compedit-research/perturber.tar.gz).